-Item Check box Description Contact Doctoral Program Coordinator for initial advisement on coursework and I . assignment of an academic advisor.
-2 Meet with the program coordinator and develop a Plan of Study (Degree Audit Form).
-3 Identify a Faculty Advisor Complete 51 hours of coursework and maintain a GPA in good standing (each required course must be a grade of "C" or better).
-5 Identify a Dissertation Chair to assist with forming a Dissertation Committee.
-6 Establish a Dissertation Committee and receive comprehensive examination projects.
-Pass Written and Oral Comprehensive Examinations.
-Submit the signed Documentation of 7 Outcome for Oral Comprehensive Examination form to the SED doctoral program coordinator.
+Item Description I Contact doctoral program coordinator for initial advisement on coursework 2 Meet with the program coordinator and develop a plan of study (degree audit form) 3 Identify a faculty advisor and participate in extracurricular activities under the mentorship of the advisor 4 Complete the Ed.D. program checkpoint at least two semester prior to taking comprehensive exam 5 Complete 43 hours of coursework and maintain a GPA in good standing (each required course must be a grade of "C" or better) 6 Identify a dissertation chair to assist with forming a dissertation committee 7 Establish a Dissertation Committee and receive comprehensive examination projects 8 Pass written and oral Comprehensive Examinations.
+Submit the signed documentation of Outcome for Oral Comprehensive Examination form to the SED doctoral program coordinator.
 Congratulations!
 You are now All But Dissertation (ABD)!
-8 Submit Dissertation Proposal to Dissertation Committee at least two weeks prior to Proposal Defense.
-9 Pass Dissertation Proposal Defense.
-Get approval signatures on Proposal Approval Form. Ĺ ́ Submit the form to the graduate school.
-10 Submit dissertation research protocol to the Institutional Review Board (IRB) for approval.
-Obtain approval from IRB. Ш Collect data, conduct data analysis, and write a dissertation (Keep going!).
-12 Submit Degree Audit form at beginning of graduation semester and apply (online) for Ed.D.
-Degree graduation.
-Submit Dissertation to Dissertation Committee at least two weeks prior to the Final Dissertation Defense.
-A copy of the dissertation must be available to all Department of Special Education faculty members for a 10-day review and comment period.
-Format check 13 by the graduate school may be conducted during these two weeks.
-Students must have a '3 Right to Defend form from the graduate school before they can conduct the Final Dissertation Defense.
+9 Submit dissertation proposal to dissertation committee at least two weeks prior to proposal defense.
+10 Pass dissertation proposal defense.
+Get approval signatures on Proposal Approval Form.
+Submit the form to the graduate school. П Submit dissertation research protocol to the Institutional Review Board (IRB) and obtain approval.
+12 Collect data, conduct data analysis, and write a dissertation (Keep going!)
+13 Submit Degree Audit form at beginning of graduation semester and apply (online) for graduation Submit dissertation to dissertation committee at least two weeks prior to the Final Dissertation Defense.
+14 Format check by the graduate school may be conducted during these two weeks.
+Students must have a 17 Right to Defend form from the graduate school before they can conduct the Final Dissertation Defense.
 The Right to Defend form is issued only upon successful format check.
-Pass Final Dissertation Defense.
-Obtain signatures from faculty on the Outcome of Defense 14 Form.
-CELEBRATE at graduation!
-You will be formally "hooded" at the Commencement 15 ceremony by your dissertation chairperson.
-I 1 1 -1 1
+15 Pass Final Dissertation Defense.
+Obtain signatures from faculty on the Outcome of Defense Form.
+16 CELEBRATE at graduation!
+You will be formally "hooded" at the Commencement ceremony by your dissertation chairperson.

-V. The Graduate Faculty of the Department of Special Education 2022-2023
+V. The Graduate Faculty of the Department of Special Education 2023-2024